Purcell effect: In research

+Researchers at University of Rochester reported in 2023 that significant improvements in perovskite solar cell efficiency can be achieved by utilizing Purcell effect to extend the duration of photon induced electron-hole pairs spontaneous recombination time thus enabling them to reach the cell electrodes.

 The Purcell effect can also be useful for modeling single-photon sources for quantum cryptography.
 Controlling the rate of spontaneous emission and thus raising the photon generation efficiency is a key requirement for quantum dot based single-photon sources.

+Finally, it is important to mention that the Purcell effect can enhance not only radiative processes but also non-radiative transitions such as dipole-dipole interactions and scattering, which has been already observed experimentally, for the first time, for atoms and molecules.